kriszyp/lmdb-js/README.md

 ```

 #### Serialization options
 If you are using the default encoding of `'msgpack'`, the [msgpackr](https://github.com/kriszyp/msgpackr) package is used for serialization and deserialization.
-You can provide database options that are passed to msgpackr, as well.
+You can provide encoder options that are passed to msgpackr or cbor, as well, by including them in the `encoder` property object.
 For example, these options can be potentially useful:
 * `structuredClone` -  This enables the structured cloning extensions that will encode object/cyclic references and additional built-in types/classes.
 * `useFloat32: 4` -  Encode floating point numbers in 32-bit format when possible.